ertanturk/ertanturk/README.md

 I'm particularly interested in software development, systems, data structures, and the ideas behind the tools I use.
 A lot of my projects start with a simple question like "How does this actually work?" and turn into an attempt to build a smaller version myself.

-## What I'm Working On

-Right now, I'm mainly exploring:

-* Python and software development
-* Data structures and algorithms
-* Systems programming and computer architecture
-* Operating systems and database internals
-* Testing, benchmarking, and developer tools
-* Linux and development workflows

 ## Projects

 ### PyForge